rmrouse88/angular_studies/change_detection.md

 #### Services.updateDirectives()
   directives are those
 #### execEmbeddedViewActions()
   there are two types of views:
-      1) Host Views - associated with a component
+  1) Host Views
+  - associated with a component's render element
+  - handled at near the end of a view's checkAndUpdateView() cycle (see execComponentViews() method below)
+  2) Embedded Views
+  - associated with structural directives
+  - handled immediately after services.updateDirectives()

+  execEmbeddedViewActions() looks for views created by structural directives in the current DOM.
+Should be more clear why methods such as Services.updateDirectives() precede execEmbeddedViews():  It needs to be clear on what directives are active, and how many embedded views exist within the current view before it can take any actions relating to them!

+  The term "Embedded View" is taken quite literally by Angular under the hood.
+Structural directives generate a comment node in the DOM, which is the same node that contains references to any embedded views.
+A new checkAndUpdateView() cycle is kicked off for each embedded view located within a given comment node.
+The embedded views each contain their own sets of node definitions and oldValues arrays, as well as their own updateDirectives and updateRenderer functions.
+At this point, the cycle will follow the same blueprint for checkAndUpdateView as was previously defined:

+  1) Mark any projected content for check
-      2) Embedded Views - associated with a directive
+  2) Update directives associated with that given embedded view
+  3) Evaluate and checkAndUpdate any nested structural directives contained within the current embedded view
+  4) Finish rendering non-components contained by the view
+  5) Search for component views contained within the embedded view to checkAndUpdate

 #### callLifecycleHooksChildrenFirst
 #### updateRenderer(_ck, _v)
   - _ck = check function, _v = view